-The 2001-2002 recession saw the total annual drops in global venture capital investments slump by 21.6 percent while the 2008-2009 recession saw it decline by 26.3 percent.
-The equivalent of those recessions amounted to $86.4 billion in global VC investments.
-The last two recessions in the United States saw technology IPOs decline by as much as 90 percent.
+The 2001-2002 recession saw the total annual drops in global venture capital investments slump by 21.6 percent, while the 2008-2009 recession saw it decline by 26.3 percent.
+Those recessions amounted to $86.4 billion in global VC investments.
+The last two recessions in the United States saw technology IPOs decline by 90 percent.

-While the US tech IPOs are yet to fully recover from the recession, post-crisis reports show new investors.
-Data from the Startup Genome shows that over 50 tech unicorns started during the recession years of 2007-2009.
+While the US tech IPOs are yet to recover from the recession fully, post-crisis reports show new investors.
+For example, data from the Startup ‘Genome’ shows that over 50 tech unicorns started during the recession years of 2007-2009.
 These startups are valued at a collective $145.2 billion.
 Among these startups are Asana, Quora, and Airbnb.

 Every recession in the past has paved the way for new opportunities.
-The opportunities that will arise after this crisis will certainly be very different from the ones during previous crises, however, they will still exist.
+The opportunities that will arise after this crisis will undoubtedly be very different from those during previous problems.
+However, they will still exist.

 The possibility of venture capitalists and investors would be to seek out and invest in new and emerging markets, along with startups dynamically poised to meet the needs that will arise post-COVID-19.

-Business experts have predicted that, in the wake of the pandemic, the healthcare industry, telecommunications, and possibly other sectors that have taken a hit as a result, including the stock market and now crude oil.
+Business experts have predicted that, in the wake of the pandemic, the healthcare industry, telecommunications, and possibly other sectors have taken a hit, including the stock market and now crude oil.
 With many stocks hitting an all-time low, it opens up the opportunity for new investors to creep in.

 What Can Entrepreneurs do After COVID-19?

-Entrepreneurs and startups looking to survive the aftereffect of this virus which has the world on a back foot should begin restructuring on how to adapt and shift their business models to markets (new and existing) that would appeal to consumers when the fight is won.
+Entrepreneurs and startups looking to survive the aftereffect of this virus which has the world on a back foot,, should begin restructuring how to adapt and shift their business models to markets (new and existing) that would appeal to consumers when the fight is won.

-The pandemic has already changed the conventional ways things have been done, and as such, the chances things are going to return to exactly the way they were are infinitesimal.
+The pandemic has already changed the conventional ways things have been done, and as such, the chances things are going to return to precisely the way they were are infinitesimal.

-The markets (including the new ones that would emerge after the pandemic) that hold consumer interests thereafter, would hold the key to the survival of many startups.
+The markets (including the new ones that would emerge after the pandemic) that hold consumer interests after that would be the key to many startups’ survival.
 For entrepreneurs and startups, the task would be identifying these markets and remodeling their businesses to meet the needs of consumers.

 In the darkest of night, that is when we must focus to see the light.
-While the ravaging effects of the pandemic are one no entrepreneur can control, or avoid, it is left on entrepreneurs and founders of startups to take the initiative to move on to something bigger when they fight against COVID-19 is won.
+While the ravaging effects of the pandemic are one no entrepreneur can control or avoid, it is left to entrepreneurs and founders of startups to take the initiative to move on to something more significant when the fight against COVID-19 is won.